velvetkevorkian/BracketsAsciiFonts/readme.md

 ##Install
 Through the Brackets extension manager.

+##Usage
+Edit -> Convert to ASCII Art.
+I think it should be self explanatory from there.

 ##Known issues
 - The UI is fugly
 - Selections over more than one line behave oddly